 In Australia, trace organic contaminants (TrOCs) and endocrine active compounds (EACs) have been detected in rivers impacted by sewage effluent, urban stormwater, agricultural and industrial inputs.
 It is unclear whether these chemicals are at concentrations that can elicit endocrine disruption in Australian fish species.
 In this study, native rainbowfish (Melanotaenia fluviatilis) and introduced invasive (but prevalent) mosquitofish (Gambusia holbrooki) were exposed to the individual compounds atrazine, estrone, bisphenol A, propylparaben and pyrimethanil, and mixtures of compounds including hormones and personal care products, industrial compounds, and pesticides at environmentally relevant concentrations.
 Vitellogenin (Vtg) protein and liver Vtg mRNA induction were used to assess the estrogenic potential of these compounds.
 Vtg expression was significantly affected in both species exposed to estrone at concentrations that leave little margin for safety (p<0.001).
 Propylparaben caused a small but statistically significant 3× increase in Vtg protein levels (p=0.035) in rainbowfish but at a concentration 40× higher than that measured in the environment, therefore propylparaben poses a low risk of inducing endocrine disruption in fish.
 Mixtures of pesticides and a mixture of hormones, pharmaceuticals, industrial compounds and pesticides induced a small but statistically significant increase in plasma Vtg in rainbowfish, but did not affect mosquitofish Vtg protein or mRNA expression.
 These results suggest that estrogenic activity represents a low risk to fish in most Australian rivers monitored to-date except for some species of fish at the most polluted sites.

-Mohammed Abdul, J, Colville, AE, Lim, RP, Vigneswaran, S & Kandasamy, JK 2012, 'Use of duckweed (Lemna disperma) to assess the phytotoxicity of the products of Fenton oxidation of metsulfuron methyl', Ecotoxicology And Environmental Safety, vol. 83, pp. 89-95.View/Download from: UTS OPUS or Publisher's site
+Mohammed Abdul, J, Colville, AE, Lim, RP, Vigneswaran, S & Kandasamy, JK 2012, 'Use of duckweed (Lemna disperma) to assess the phytotoxicity of the products of Fenton oxidation of metsulfuron methyl', Ecotoxicology And Environmental Safety, vol. 83, pp. 89-95.View/Download from: Publisher's site

 Because of pressure on water supplies world-wide, there is increasing interest in methods of remediating contaminated ground waters.
 However, with some remediation processes, the breakdown products are more toxic than the original contaminant.
 Organic matter and salinity may also influence degradation efficiency.
 This study tested the efficiency of Fenton oxidation in degrading the sulfonylurea herbicide metsulfuron methyl (MeS), and tested the reaction products for phytotoxicity with the Lemna (duckweed) bioassay.
 The efficiency of degradation by Fentonâs reagent (Fe2Ã¾ Â¼0.09 mM; H2O2Â¼1.76mM, 4 h) decreased with increasing initial MeS concentration, from 98% with 5 mg/L MeS, to 63% with 70 mg/L MeS.
 Addition of NaCl (10 mM) and organic matter (humic acid at 0.2 and 2.0 mg C/L as Total Organic Carbon) reduced the efficiency of degradation at low initial MeS concentrations (5 and 10mg/L), but had no effect at high concentrations.
 The residual Fentonâs reagent after Fentonâs oxidation was toxic to Lemna.
 After removal of residual iron and H2O2, the measured toxicity to Lemna in the treated samples could be explained by the concentrations of MeS as measured by HPLC/UV detection, so there was no evidence of additional toxicity or amelioration due to the by-products or formulation materials.

-Pablo, F, Krassoi, R, Jones, PR, Colville, AE, Hose, GC & Lim, RP 2008, 'Comparison of the fate and toxicity of chlorpyrifos - Laboratory versus a coastal mesocosm system', Ecotoxicology And Environmental Safety, vol. 71, no. 1, pp. 219-229.View/Download from: UTS OPUS or Publisher's site
+Pablo, F, Krassoi, R, Jones, PR, Colville, AE, Hose, GC & Lim, RP 2008, 'Comparison of the fate and toxicity of chlorpyrifos - Laboratory versus a coastal mesocosm system', Ecotoxicology And Environmental Safety, vol. 71, no. 1, pp. 219-229.View/Download from: Publisher's site

 The widespread use of chlorpyrifos for pest control in urban and rural environments poses a risk of contamination to aquatic environments via runoff, spray drift or spillage.
 The aim of this study was to assess the fate of chlorpyrifos and its toxicity t

-Colville, AE & Lim, RP 2003, 'Microscopic structure of the mantle and palps in the freshwater mussels Velesunio ambigus and Hyridella depressa (Bivalvia : Hyriidae)', Mulluscan Research, vol. 23, pp. 1-20.View/Download from: UTS OPUS or Publisher's site
+Colville, AE & Lim, RP 2003, 'Microscopic structure of the mantle and palps in the freshwater mussels Velesunio ambigus and Hyridella depressa (Bivalvia : Hyriidae)', Mulluscan Research, vol. 23, pp. 1-20.View/Download from: Publisher's site

 Sneddon, JD, Smythe, A, Satchell, D & Burnstock, G 1973, 'An investigation of the identity of the transmitter substance released by non adrenergic, non cholinergic excitatory nerves supplying the small intestine of some lower vertebrates', COMP.GEN.PHARM., vol. 4, no. 13, pp. 53-60.View/Download from: Publisher's site